b10116006-art/AI-Model-Architecture-Lab/experiments/vit-representation/README.md

 # Vision Transformer Representation Experiment

+## Objective

-This experiment compares two representation strategies in Vision Transformers.
+This experiment investigates how different token aggregation strategies affect classification performance in Vision Transformers.

-1. Class Token
-2. Patch Embedding Mean

-Dataset:
+---

+## Dataset

 CIFAR100

-Goal:
-Investigate how different representation strategies influence classification performance.
+---

+## Original Method

+Class Token Representation

+In the original Vision Transformer architecture, the [CLS] token is used as the representation of the entire image.

+---

+## Modified Method

+Patch Mean Pooling

+Instead of using the class token, we compute the average of all patch embeddings.